openstack/zaqar/doc/source/test_suite.rst

       ``tox.ini``
    #.
 In case of Zaqar it invokes Testr program in the environment.

-   You can find more information about Tox in `Openstack Tox testing manual`_ and in official `Tox documentation`_.
+   You can find more information about Tox in `OpenStack Tox testing manual`_ and in official `Tox documentation`_.

 #.
 Testr (Test Repository) program executes: